Anthony Richardson (American football): College career

 Richardson officially became the starting quarterback for the Gators in 2022.
 In the first game of the season, he helped lead a 29–26 upset over the seventh-ranked Utah Utes on September 3, 2022.
-On September 24, in a 38–33 loss to the Tennessee Volunteers, Richardson passed for 453 yards, two touchdowns, and one interception to go along with 17 carries for 62 rushing yards and two rushing touchdowns.
+On September 24, in a 38–33 loss to the Tennessee Volunteers, Richardson had 453 passing yards, two touchdowns, and an interception to go along with 17 carries for 62 yards and two touchdowns.

 Overall, in 2022, Richardson played in 12 games and passed for 2,549 yards, 17 touchdowns and nine interceptions, as well as rushing for 654 yards and 9 touchdowns in his first full season as a starting quarterback for a college team.
 During his time at Florida, Richardson amassed a 6–6 record as the starting quarterback for the Gators.

 As a collegiate player, Richardson was stated to have displayed "dynamic talent" as a passer and runner during his college years but lacked accuracy and consistency.
 Richardson's physical gifts also helped propel him as a possible first-round NFL draft selection.
 Following the end of the 2022 season, Richardson announced that he would enter the 2023 NFL draft.